chuanyinn/Calculator-app/README.md

 # Calculator-app

-I will be coding a calculator API in HTML and JS, in an effort to learn those languages
+I am coding a calculator that emulates the iphone calculator.